 How do you make a natural minor scale / Aeolian scale?

-Music is often in a certain key.
-Which could be A minor or D major for example.
-When we talk about music being in a certain key.
-We actually refer to the notes that can be used in our song.
-And also which note feels like our home base.
-These notes together often if not always, form a scale.
-To start our journey we need the formula for a minor scale.
+Most popular and tonal music is in a fixed key.
+This can either be B minor or E major for example.
+When we say that a song or composition is in a certain key we refer to what notes can and cannot be used.
+Also, this tells us which chord and note feels like our home base.
+And when you put these notes that you can use together, they often form a scale.
+So to start creating minor chord progressions we first need the formula for a minor scale.

 Minor scale blueprint / minor scale formula

-If you follow this formula or blueprint of whole and half steps, then you can make a natural minor scale in any key that you like!
+You can make a natural minor scale in any key and on any instrument that you like.
+Just apply this formula or blueprint of whole and half steps.
 Whole step – Half step – Whole step – Whole step – Half step – Whole step – Whole step

-What are the most important notes in a natural minor scale?
-These are the root note, the minor 3rd, minor 6th and major 2nd.
+So what are the most important notes in a natural minor scale?
+The root note, the minor 3rd, minor 6th and major 2nd are the most important notes.

 A minor scale